open-pv/simshady/documents/how_does_the_cli_work.md

 For irradiance data, a JSON file in the format of _SolarIrradianceData_ is required.
 The smallest possible parameterization for a run is _**--simulation-geometry**_ and _**--irradiance-data**_.

+Objects of the _**--shading-geometry**_ that are far away do not shade our _simulation geometry_, hence they can be neglected.
-Before the data gets moved into the browser memory, the _**--shading-geometry**_ gets filtered.
+Therefore, the irrelevant triangles of the _shading geometry_ get filtered out before the data gets moved into the browser memory.
 The value of _**--min-sun-angle**_ is used if it is set, otherwise the minimum angle of the _SolarIrradianceData_ is used.
 The shading geometry is filtered based on the simulation geometry bounding box and the minimum radiance angle.
 For this purpose, the distance from the bounding box and the height required with the minimum angle are calculated.
 If at least one vertex of a triangle is above this height, the triangle continues to be used for the shading geometry, otherwise it is removed.
 In simple terms, if at least one corner of a triangle can block radiation from the simulation geometry, it remains part of the shading geometry.

 After the data has been loaded and filtered, it is transferred to the headless Chrome runner _**headlessBrowser.ts**_ together with the CLI parameters.